JonasSchubert/30-seconds-of-c-sharp/README.md

 ### endsWithRegex

-Check if a string is ends with a given substring using a regex.
+Check if a string ends with a given substring using a regex.

-The method excepts the string to test and a regex.
+The method excepts the string to test and a substring to test against.

 Most other checks are already [integrated](https://docs.microsoft.com/en-us/dotnet/api/system.string.endswith).